Good Eye Care Habits & Hygiene

 Only an eye doctor has the required knowledge, experience, tools and techniques to determine whether you have these or other eye conditions.

 It is recommended that everyone gets a comprehensive eye exam once a year (or at least every two years).
 Children, whose eyes are rapidly developing, and people at higher risk for developing eye problems such as diabetics and older people, need to undergo eye exams even more frequently: at the minimum, yearly.

 During the evaluation, the eye doctor will check for things like:

 - Optic nerve and eye pressure tests to spot glaucoma

 It’s also important to be on the look-out for any changes in your vision.
-If you experience hazy or double vision, worsening eyesight, red eyes, eye pain, swelling or floaters, contact Dr. Judd.
+If you experience hazy or double vision, worsening eyesight, red eyes, eye pain, swelling or floaters, contact Dr. Matt Judd.

 Incorporate these tips and habits into your lifestyle to maintain healthy eyes and a high quality of life.
 Eye Clinic of Goodlettsville offers comprehensive eye exams in Goodlettsville, Tennessee, and will be happy to answer any questions you may have about ways to maintain healthy vision.